 We offer three museum sites that each highlight different aspects of Door County maritime history.
 A two- or three-day trip is an ideal way to explore each unique site as you travel from Sturgeon Bay along the Door County peninsula.

 The Door County Maritime Museum in Sturgeon Bay was established in 1969 and now includes four amazing galleries that feature lighthouses, model ships and boats, shipwrecks, the area’s numerous shipbuilding companies and more.
 The museum includes an in-water exhibit of a completely restored 1960s era tug boat that was built in 1919 and served until early 2000.
-The Museum is located along Sturgeon Bay next to the historic steel bridge.
+The museum is located between the two downtown bridges, the historic Maple Street steel bridge and the newer Maple-Oregon bridge.
 Across the bay is Door County’s largest shipbuilder, Bay Shipbuilding, which can be seen through a submarine periscope inside the museum.

 See how these maritime pioneers worked and what they made, and you’ll understand and appreciate your visit to Door County on a deeper, more engaged level.